barry4356/mappa_imperium_games/9_11_2021/README.md

 ## The Pantheon
 ### <img src="AnkaiSymbol.png" width="35" height="35"> Ankai, god of the skies
+Long ago, war broke out in the heavens.
+Slaying as many of the gods as he could find, Ankai rose victorious.
+For their refusal to help aid Ankai in his quest for dominion, the Nephilim were cast from the skies and bound to the mortal realms.

 ### <img src="GoranSymbol.png" width="35" height="35"> Goran, god of the Mountain
+Goran is an elder god, who has always taken an interest in the affairs of mortals.
+When Ankai rose up and made war upon the gods, Goran fled to the mortal realm, and established his dominion upon the Frosted Twin mountains.
+Long ages passed, with Goran reigning from his mountain refuge until the arrival of Narnova.
+Goran and Narnova made war upon each other, decimating an entire island and turning one nation into the Barrows and one into the Wastes.
+Both were much weakened after the battle, Narnova fled into hiding, and Goran fell back to his mountain.
+It was shorly after that Skaven assaulted Goran's isle, the god attempted to wipe them out, decimating an entire city (and accidentally creating a religion to the East).
+The Skaven infested the caverns beneath the mountain, and the god began a war of attrition with the crafty demons.

 ### <img src="NarnovaSymbol.png" width="35" height="35"> Narnova, goddess of the Hearth
+Narnova is a younger goddess, born of two survivors of Ankai's ascent.
+Narnova's only contribution to the world has been a terrible god-war against Goran (decimating a large portion of the land, and throwing much into chaos).

 [Top of page](README.md)